 The comment refers to the last sentence.

 However, the text in this paragraph is misleading.
 Even if the field carries the signaling TA it still carries the address of the transmitting STA.
 Clarify that a signaling TA still carries the transmitter’s address.
 Clarify when the signaling TA is used.

+I have reviewed this against Reza’s changes in 12/508r1 and see no conflict.

 Resolution